It’s normal for our sleeping patterns to change with age because lifestyle habits and medical conditions can affect the production of sleep hormones.

 dementia

 Alzheimer’s disease is the most common cause of dementia in the UK.
-It can cause shifts in the sleep-wake cycle such as trouble falling asleep and needing to nap during the day.
+It can create shifts in the sleep-wake cycle, such as trouble falling asleep and needing to nap during the day.
 You can read more about these changes on the Alzheimer’s Association website.

 To help with this, experts recommend lifestyle changes.
 For example, maintaining a regular sleep schedule, getting enough sunlight, avoiding alcohol and caffeine, and exercising regularly.